pks5/machineblocks/docs/01_system.md

 **Native Parameters — Always Use Getters**

-For every parameter read inside a block module, first check whether it is a native parameter (SSOT: `NativeBlock.bml`; SCAD mirror: `09_api_parameters.yml`).
+For every parameter read inside a block module, first check whether it is a native parameter (sole SSOT: `NativeBlock.bml` + `com.machineblocks.bml.type.*`).
 If it is native, always use its dedicated getter:

 ```scad
 // Native parameter → getter